pendulum-labs/reserve-onomy/readme.md

 ## Reserve Parameters

-`vault ratio` is the collateralization ratio of a vault at a given moment

-`minting ratio` is the minimum vault ratio at which a specific denom may be minted.
-Collateralization ratio must be greater than minting ratio for minter to withdraw collateral.
-Collateral is locked in vault if collateralization ratio of the vault goes below the minting ratio.
+`minting ratio` is the minimum vault ratio at which a specific denom may be minted or collateral withdrawn

 `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a liquidator